polkadot-developers/knowledgebase/current/integrate/subkey.md

   SS58 Address:     5CZtJLXtVzrBJq1fMWfywDa6XuRwXekGdShPR4b8i9GWSbzB
 ```

 Note that the "Secret seed" is _not_ password protected and can still recover the account.
-The "Secret phrase," however, is not sufficient to recover the account without the password.
+The "Secret phrase" however, is not sufficient to recover the account without the password.

 ## Inspecting Keys